-The Nebraska Hard Grass Ranch encompasses nearly 9,000 acres of deeded land having been in the same family for 50 years.
+The Nebraska Hard Grass Ranch encompasses 8,600+/- acres of deeded ranchland having been in the same family for 50 years.
 The main ranch lies just to the north and west of the scenic town of Chadron, Nebraska.
 The property provides excellent natural forage from the ‘short grass prairie’ grasslands which are known for packing on hard pounds throughout the season.
-The property has access to US Hwy 385 which runs from Chadron, Nebraska to Rapid City, South Dakota.
+The property has good access to US Hwy 385 which runs from Chadron, NE to Rapid City, SD.
 The headquarters lie along the White River providing solid winter protection and the pastures are gently rolling with both excellent turf and water characteristics.
-Backed up by quality improvements, this reputation ranch represents the finest in operational flexibility, productivity and profitability.
+Backed up by quality improvements, this reputation ranch represents a productivity and profitable ranch operation.

 The Nebraska Hard Grass Ranch offers a reputation ranch in a highly sought-after area.
 Whether one wants to run a year-round spring or fall calving operation or a large stocker operation, these lands together with generations of improvements affords all the elements to do so.See More Details